-It's no secret that most of our travel funds go first to flights and second, to accommodation.
+It's no secret that most of our travel funds go to flights and accommodation.
 If you can eliminate or seriously cut back on your sleeping expenses, your spending will be more than manageable.

 You don't have any friends in Paris with a spare couch?
 Your next bet is to try one of the many free couch-surfing type accommodation schemes.
-As of this writing (mid-July 2016), Couchsurfing listed 67,000 Parisians willing to provide sleeping accommodations.
+As of this writing (mid-January 2018), Couchsurfing listed 180,000 Parisians willing to provide sleeping accommodations.
 Hospitality Club has more than 17,000 listings in the Parisian region.
 If you plan well ahead of time, there's no reason you should have to pay - although you'll be expected to be a considerate and pleasant guest.
-And if you happen to be a writer, Shakespeare and Co may allow you to use one of the cots in the back of their bookshop...
-If sharing isn't conceivable, one of the cheaper paying options will be a hostel in Paris.
+(And it's rumored that if you happen to be a writer, Shakespeare and Co may allow you to use one of the cots in the back of their bookshop... but I have no idea if it's still true!)

 2. Choose your restaurant with care.